-The Company is party to matters challenging its wage and hour practices.
-These matters include a number of class actions consolidated under the caption Negrete v.
-Ralcorp Holdings, Inc., et al., (the first of which was filed in California state court on October 20, 2015) pending in the U.S. District Court for the Central District of California, in which plaintiffs allege a pattern of violations of California and/or federal law at three former Company manufacturing facilities in California.
-The Company has notified the Court that it has reached a preliminary settlement understanding with the Negrete plaintiffs that would resolve all associated matters for a payment by the Company of \$9.4 million.
-On January 13, 2022, the Court orally approved the settlement at a final hearing.
-The payment was completed in the first quarter of 2022 and settled the Company's accrued liability of \$9.0 million.
+On October 20, 2015, the first of a number of class actions were filed in California state court, which were consolidated under the caption Negrete v.
+Ralcorp Holdings, Inc., et al. (the "Negrete Action") in the U.S. District Court for the Central District of California, in which plaintiffs challenged wage and hour practices at three former Company manufacturing facilities in California.
+On February 7, 2022, the court granted final approval of the settlement to resolve the Negrete Action which included a payment by the Company of \$9.4 million in exchange for the release of claims against the defendants and for the dismissal of the matter with prejudice.
+The payment was completed by the Company in the first quarter of 2022 and settled the Company's accrued liability of \$9.0 million.